 Field-hunting tip

-Look in ultramafic igneous rocks and placer deposits country — that is the host setting where erlichmanite typically forms.
+Look in ultramafic igneous rocks and placer deposits country, the host setting where erlichmanite typically forms.
 If you start seeing laurite, chromite, platinum group minerals in float, you are in the right ground.
 Field specimens usually show a small cubes and octahedra, granular habit, so train your eye for that shape before scanning the outcrop.